BMW X3: 2006–2010

 For 2006, the U.S.-spec X3 lost its 2.5L M54 inline 6-cylinder engine for the 2.5i model.
 The only model available from 2006 onwards for the U.S.-spec X3 was the 3.0L M54 inline 6-cylinder engine (later, the N52 inline 6-cylinder engine) and the 3.0i model (later, 3.0Si or xDrive30i).
 This further increased the X3's base price.

 In September 2006, the E83 received a facelift with revised headlights, grille, front bumper, tail lights, rear bumper, and interior.

 For the 2007 model year, the US market X3 was powered by the N52 inline 6-cylinder engine that debuted on the 2006 E90 3 Series.
 Internationally, the X3 received smaller engines including the 4-cylinder petrol and diesel options.
 In Europe, the range started with a 2.0-litre 4-cylinder petrol, a 4cyl. turbo diesel and continues with 6-cylinder turbo & bi-turbo diesels.
 The largest diesel offered was the sport diesel with 210 kW.

-U.S. market 2006 X3's were equipped with a version of the 'M' technik body kit with unpainted door sills and wheel arches.
+U.S. market 2006 X3s were equipped with a version of the 'M' technik body kit with unpainted door sills and wheel arches.
 U.S. spec Sport Package 2006 X3's received the full 'M' body kit (with painted front, side and rear plastic) available internationally as a factory accessory.
 2.5i was removed for sale from the U.S. and Adaptive headlamps and a panoramic sunroof were made available, as well as upgraded dashboard components and leather seating.

 Since September 2008, the Edition Exclusive and Edition lifestyle were available.
 The M-Sport Package was replaced in March 2009 by the Sport Limited Edition.